Jim Mueller

 James F. Mueller (May 23, 1943 – August 17, 2022) was an American sportscaster.
 He was a radio announcer for the Cleveland Browns of the National Football League (NFL) from 1975 to 1995, and was a sports anchor on Cleveland TV newscasts through most of the 1970s and 1980s.

 Early life and education

 Mueller was born on May 23, 1943, in Owensboro, Kentucky.
 He later moved to Florida and became a reservist in the Marines while playing college football at the University of Florida.
-He was signed by the Baltimore Colts in the National Football League (NFL) after college, but a severe ankle injury in training camp ended his playing career.
-Following his injury, Mueller was a commercial airline pilot.
+He had a training camp stint with the Baltimore Colts of the National Football League (NFL) after college, but it was ended by a severe ankle injury.
+He also played for a semi-professional team in Orlando, Florida.
+After his football career, he worked for a time as a commercial airline pilot.